About the Internship

 Accommodation & Meals

-If you have special dietary requirements please let us know ahead of time so that we can advise the local team.
-Vegetarianism can be a strange concept to people in Cambodia and, although we are happy to host vegetarians, it is difficult to guarantee a completely vegetarian diet.
-Strict vegetarians and vegans should consider this when preparing and be ready to help with the cooking and shop for additional items if necessary.
+Breakfast, lunch and dinner are provided daily and included in the program fee.
+If you have special dietary requirements please let us know ahead of time.
+Strict vegetarians and vegans should be ready to help with the cooking and shop for additional items if necessary.

 Please note that transportation to and from the placement is not included in the program fee.
 The cost can range from $6 per day to $15 per day.
 If you are staying for an extended period it may be possible to work from 'home' for some of the time to keep the cost reasonable.
 Simply discuss this with the local team on arrival.